amitramon/estwrapper/README.md

     straydoc -H some-search-pharse

-the results will be printed to the standard output.
+the results will be printed to the standard output in a human readable format.

-You can also use the command slightly differently:
+If you use the following command:

     straydoc -S some-search-pharse

-in which case a symbolic link for each file found will be created in the directory defined by the `DOC_RESULTS` configuration variable. (if you would use `straymail`. the links will be created in `MAIL_RESULTS`.)
+instead of printing the results a symbolic link for each file found will be created in the directory defined by the `DOC_RESULTS` configuration variable. (if you would use `straymail`, the links will be created in `MAIL_RESULTS`.)

-Another option is to use:
+You could also use:

-	straydoc -M
+	straydoc -P

-This works similarly to the `-S` option, the only differently is that the user is prompted for the search phrase instead of having to provide it in advance.
+which works similarly to the `-S` option, except that, instead of supplying the search phrase as an argument, you'll be interactively prompted to supply it.
 This option might be useful when `straymail` (or `straydoc`) is called by another tool and needs to be interactive.

 Note:
 See [Hyper Estraier User's Guide](http://fallabs.com/hyperestraier/uguide-en.html)